 CURRENTLY FORMING JOURNEY GROUPS

-In addition, The Role of Popular Art and Culture in Spiritual Formation will explore the place and function of contemporary art and culture in spiritual formation.
+Currently, The Role of Popular Art and Culture in Spiritual Formation will explore the place and function of contemporary art and culture in spiritual formation.
 Seeking to find an alternative to the common postures of avoidance or blind consumption of culture, the group will develop a robust theology of culture that will influence their own personal discipleship as well as inform their understanding of ministry moving forward.